-It will allow you to avoid a Ward of Court application being made for you in the future.
+It will allow you to avoid a Ward of Court application is made for you in the future.
 Here the court gets the power to make decisions on your behalf, where you have been proven as an adult to be of unsound mind.
-Your property and money comes under the control of the court and the Courts Service will have the duty of overseeing these in your best interest.
+Your property and money come under the control of the court and the Courts Service will have the duty of overseeing these in your best interest.

 Who can be an attorney?

 You can ask anyone you like to be your attorney, subject to the list of excluded categories of people below.
 Given the power involved, it should be someone you can trust.
-However, it can also be a professional person as attorney.
-Normally, if you appoint a professional person as attorney, you will have to pay for that service.
+However, it can also be a professional person as an attorney.
+Normally, if you appoint a professional person as an attorney, you will have to pay for that service.

 You may appoint more than one person to act as your attorney and it is important to appoint two attorneys if possible, in case of the death, incapacity or unsuitability of one of these attorneys.
 Attorneys can be appointed to act jointly (together) or severally (independently of each other)

 Persons who are not permitted to be attorneys include: